-- Testicular torsion: In this emergency condition, the spermatic cordiXA system of nerves, blood and lymph vessels, and ducts that stretches from the abdomen to the testicles. rotates, gets twisted, and might result in the loss of blood supply to the testes.
+- Testicular torsion: In this dramatic, serious and emergency condition, the spermatic cordiXA system of nerves, blood and lymph vessels, and ducts that stretches from the abdomen to the testicles. rotates, gets twisted, and might result in the loss of blood supply to the testes.
 While the reasons are not completely known, the condition should be treated within six to 12 hours since the lack of blood flow can cause permanent damage to the testicles.

 - Testicular trauma: The sudden onset of severe testicular pain in teenage boys can be due to torsion of testicles, which needs emergency medical care.
 Rarely, the injury could result in a testicular rupture that requires surgical repair.

 - Infections such as epididymitis or orchitis: It consists of bacterial and viral infections of the testicles and epididymis (tubes that connect testicles to vas deferens, which carry sperm).
 ChlamydiaiXA bacterial infection spread through oral, anal, or vaginal intercourse. or gonorrheaiXAn infection of the genitals, rectum, and throat spread through sexual contact. infection can be the cause of infection in sexually active teens.
 Mumps virus may also cause testicular infection and is more common in children under ten years of age.

 - Hernias: Inguinal hernias cause protrusion of fatty tissue or intestines through muscles in the groin area.
 It can cause groin pain and a bulge in the groin or scrotum.

 - Hydroceles, spermatocele, and varicocele: These are fluid accumulations around the testes (hydroceles), enlarged vein (varicocele), or fluid-filled cysts (spermatoceles).
 This may cause scrotal pain and discomfort.

 - Testicular tumor: Testicular tumors may also cause pain in one or both the testicles.

-- Nephrolithiasis: Kidney stone pain may radiate to the testicular area in some teens.
+- Nephrolithiasis: Kidney stone pain may radiate to the testicular area in some adolescents.